rackerlabs/genestack/README.md

 > In a production like environment you may need to include production specific files like the example variable file found in `helm-configs/prod-example-openstack-overrides.yaml`.

 Once the helm deployment is complete cinder and all of it's API services will be online.
 However, using this setup there will be no volume node at this point.
-The reason volume deployments have been disabled is because I didn't expose ceph to the openstack environment and OSH makes a lot of ceph related assumptions.
+The reason volume deployments have been disabled is because we didn't expose ceph to the openstack environment and OSH makes a lot of ceph related assumptions.
 For testing purposes we're wanting to run with the logical volume driver (reference) and manage the deployment of that driver in a hybrid way.
-As such there's a deployment outside of our normal K8S workflow will be needed on our volume host.
+As such there's a deployment outside of our normal
+K8S workflow will be needed on our volume host.

-> The LVM volume makes the assumption that the storage node has the required volume group setup `lvmdriver-1` on the node.
-This is not something that K8S is handling at this time.
+> The LVM volume makes the assumption that the storage node has the required volume group setup `lvmdriver-1` on the node This is not something that K8S is handling at this time.

-The hybrid volume node needs a couple things to be able to communicate back to our K8S environment.
+While cinder can run with a great many different storage backends, for the simple case we want to run with the Cinder reference driver, which makes use of Logical Volumes.
+Because this driver is incompatible with a containerized work environment, we need to run the services on our baremetal targets.
+Genestack has a playbook which will facilitate the installation of our services and ensure that we've deployed everything in a working order.
+The playbook can be found at `playbooks/deploy-cinder-volumes-reference.yaml`.
+Included in the playbooks directory is an example inventory for our cinder hosts; however, any inventory should work fine.

+#### Host Setup

+The cinder target hosts need to have some basic setup run on them to make them compatible with our Logical Volume Driver.

+1. Ensure DNS is working normally.

+Assuming your storage node was also deployed as a K8S node when we did our initial Kubernetes deployment, the DNS should already be operational for you; however, in the event you need to do some manual tweaking or if the node was note deployed as a K8S worker, then make sure you setup the DNS resolvers correctly so that your volume service node can communicate with our cluster.

-1. DNS server, this is expected to be our coredns IP, in my case this is `169.254.25.10`.
+> This is expected to be our CoreDNS IP, in my case this is `169.254.25.10`.
-2. To find our service domains, make sure to add a domain search for `openstack.svc.cluster.local svc.cluster.local cluster.local`

 This is an example of my **systemd-resolved** conf found in `/etc/systemd/resolved.conf`
 ``` conf